 Neither officers nor staff members of the Court may be appointed to the Commission during the term for which they were appointed by the Court.

 4-2-3.
-The speakers of the Senate and the House of Representatives shall jointly appoint an eleventh (11th) commissioner to be Chairman.
+The speakers of the Senate and the House of Representatives shall jointly appoint a fifth commissioner to be Chairman.

 4-2-4.
 Members of the Executive Council may not be commissioners, and commissioners may not be nominated for the Supreme Court.